KwisatzJim/yt-dlpGUI/README.md

 A GUI front end for yt-dlp written in Swift 6 for macOS Apple Silicon

+DISCLAIMER: I'm not a programmer!
+But I'm trying to learn to program.
+I created this as a project to learn Swift

 yt-dlp and ffmpeg are bundled.

 can download video and merge with the chosen audio file or download audio only as mp3.